VMois/vmois.github.io/_posts/2024-03-29-mojo-custom-stdlib-setup.md

 -rw-r--r--  1 vmois  staff  48541986 Mar 28 00:18 tensor.mojopkg
 ```

 The `stdlib.mojopkg` file is the standard library package.
 If we replace it with the one we just built and try to run Mojo programs as usual, our updated code will be used.

+{: .box-warning}
+Make a copy of the original stdlib package before replacing it.

 ```bash
 $ cp <path-to-mojo-repo>/build/stdlib.mojopkg <path-to-modular-folder>/.modular/pkg/packages.modular.com_mojo/lib/mojo/stdlib.mojopkg